wamp-proto/wamp-proto/spec/basic.md

 With `wamp.2.msgpack`, *all* WebSocket messages MUST BE of type **binary** and use the MsgPack message serialization.

+#### Transport and Session Lifetime

-The following sequence diagram shows the relation between the lifetime of a WebSocket transport and WAMP sessions:
+The following sequence diagram shows the relation between the *lifetime* of a WebSocket transport and WAMP sessions:

 ![alt text](figure/sessions4.png "Transport and Session Lifetime")

+#### Supporting WAMP v1 and v2

+WAMP v1 only supports JSON over WebSocket as a transport, and uses the WebSocket subprotocol identifier `wamp`.

+Since WAMP v2 uses different WebSocket subprotocol identifiers, a WAMP implementation may support both protocol versions at the same time.

+A client that supports both WAMP versions can connect to a server requesting WebSocket subprotocols `["wamp.2.json", "wamp"]`.

+If the server only speaks WAMP v1, it'll answer chosing `wamp` as subprotocol.
+If the server speaks WAMP v2, it'll answer chosing `wamp.2.json`.

+The client can access the negotiated WebSocket subprotocol (and hence WAMP versio) right after the WebSocket connection has been established, and before even the first message is received (or sent).

+Since WAMP v1 has no notion of *Realms*, all WAMP v1 clients connected can be seens as being attached to an implicit "WAMP1" realm.

 ## Messages